 The island’s export hits include bananas, flour and rice.
 The yellow fruits, however, have declined sharply as export goods and have been replaced by tourism as a source of income.
 Around 70% of the gross domestic product are from tourism.
 This branch is a huge part of the economic power of the island and continues to grow.
-In 2017, Saint Lucia recorded a very glorious year for the tourism industry and welcomed more than 1 million guests on the island.
+In 2017, Saint Lucia recorded a glorious year for the tourism industry and welcomed more than 1 million guests.
 The reason for the countless tourists is the nature and the pleasant temperatures, that stay between 28 and 32 degrees Celsius (around 86 F) all year round.
-Since there are hardly any historic buildings due to many fires, the landscape and wildlife serves as the largest attraction in the area.
+Since there are hardly any historic buildings due to countless fires, the landscape and wildlife serves as the largest attraction in the area.

-The most famous tourist destination of the island are probably the Twin Pitons.
+The most famous tourist destination of the island are the Twin Pitons.
 They are located in a nature reserve and listed as a UNESCO World Heritage Site.
-The two volcanic cores Gros- and Petit-Piton protrude from the water at a height of 798 or 750 meters (2618 & 2460 ft) and consist of solidified lava.
+The two volcanic cores Gros- and Petit-Piton protrude from the water at a height of 798 or 750 meters (2618 & 2460 ft) and are solidified lava.
 They are surrounded by a species-rich rain forest and a marine area with coral reefs.
 St. Lucia is also home to the world’s only navigable volcano.
 The sight can be reached via the city of Soufriere and allows you to drive through a barren, stinking lunar landscape.
-Unfortunately, we did not have enough time, as we were curious about the beaches and wanted to enjoy the warmth.
+Unfortunately, we did not have enough time, but visited the beaches and enjoyed the warm weather.